tcheronneau/homers/README.md

 ```

 For overseerr you can customize the number of requests you want to pull.
 Default is 20.

+### Multi instances

+There can be multi instances of Sonarr and Radarr (does not really make sense for the others).
+That's why you need to put a identifier for those services in the config file.

 ## Building the project